Coronavirus - waste and recycling

 All household waste including tissues and other disposable items related to coronavirus should be double bagged and stored for up 72 hours.
 Waste can be stored in your rubbish bin or a secure location such as a garage or shed then placed out for collection.

 Follow the advice above.
 Please don’t leave waste at the side of the bin especially if it’s got infected material in it.
 Clean the bin handle with an antibacterial wipe if you can after placing it out for collection.
 Our collections teams wear gloves at all times and we have issued instructions that should reduce the risk of transmission.

-We intend to maintain the collection of garden waste for our customers, however as the government rolls out its response to the COVID-19 virus, we may see an impact on service delivery, with staff redeployed to essential services such as rubbish and recycling collections.
+We intend to maintain the collection of garden waste for our customers however, we may see an impact on service delivery.
 If we are unable to collect the garden waste bins in your area due to staff shortages then we will not be able to return until your next scheduled collection date.

 Unfortunately, as per the terms and conditions of the service the fee is non-refundable.
 However, this may be reviewed.

 Yes, however we are only able to accept applications with payment made by Direct Debit and e-billing.

 Residents without an email address will be unable to join the service at this time.
 Please call our Contact Centre on 01293 438772 to register your interest.
 We will let you know once the service has been made available to you.

 We aim to deliver bins within 10 working days of applications being received.
 Please note this service may have to be limited or suspended according to demand and available resources.